 - Japanese B Encephalitis: People on trips of a month or more to areas suffering from recent outbreaks should consider getting this vaccine, which involves three shots over one month.

 Myanmar Currency is Kyat (MMK) and abbreviated K. It has a variety of notes ranging from K1, K5, K10, K20, K50, K100, K200, K500 and K1000.
-The US dollars is used and accepted whereas the Euro is only accepted in big cities.
+The US dollars are used and accepted whereas the Euro is only accepted in big cities.
 Therefore, it is best to exchange Euros for US dollars before you enter the country because as ATMs are still very hard to come by and major kinds of credit cards are hardly accepted.
 US dollars can be changed at Yangon airport, banks (which give the best exchange rates) and some hotels.

 MOBILE & INTERNET